el2718/FastQSL2/README.md

 ```

 * For Windows (either by ifort or gfortran):
+  * In Windows 11, also in some upgraded Windows 10, the pop-up window for fastqsl.exe can not be closed automatically, please uncomment this line in fastqsl.f90 to kill the pop-up window (delete !):
+  ! call system('taskkill /im fastqsl.exe /f')
   * for ifx, the compilation should be the same as ifort, while I have not tested it

 executing "C:\Program Files (x86)\Intel\oneAPI\setvars.bat" in cmd first would be necessary